 We have historically financed our capital expenditure requirements with our cash flows from operations and some bank loans.
-In future years, we have capital expenditure requirements for the ongoing expansion and upgrade of our networks, including 4G mobile broadband, FTTx, Wi-Fi and service platforms.
+In future years, we have capital expenditure requirements for the ongoing expansion and upgrade of our networks, including 4G mobile broadband, FTTx, service platforms, and IDC.
 We also expect to make dividend payments on an ongoing basis.
 See "Item 8.
-Financial Information-A".
-Consolidated Statements and Other Financial Information".
+Financial Information-A." Consolidated Statements and Other Financial Information."
 Furthermore, we may require working capital from time to time to finance purchases of materials for our maintenance and other overhead expenses.
 We expect to primarily rely on cash generated from operations and, to a lesser extent, loans from commercial banks to meet our planned capital expenditures, make our planned dividend payments, repay debts and fulfill other commitments over the next twelve months.

-As of December 31, 2015, our primary source of liquidity was NT\$30.3 billion (US\$0.9 billion) in cash and cash equivalents.
-In addition, the unused line of credit for unsecured and secured bank loans amounted to NT\$41.3 billion (US\$1.3 billion) and NT\$0.2 billion (US\$6.1 million), respectively, as of December 31, 2015.
+As of December 31, 2016, our primary source of liquidity was NT\$31.1 billion (US\$1.0 billion) in cash and cash equivalents.
+In addition, the unused line of credit for unsecured and secured bank loans amounted to NT\$46.2 billion (US\$1.4 billion) and NT\$0.2 billion (US\$6.2 million), respectively, as of December 31, 2016.

-As of December 31, 2015, our subsidiary, Chunghwa Sochamp Technology Inc., had short-term unsecured loans of NT\$60.0 million (US\$1.8 million) at interest rates ranging from 2.15% to 2.40%.
+As of December 31, 2016, our subsidiary, Chunghwa Sochamp Technology Inc., had short-term unsecured loans of NT\$70.0 million (US\$2.2 million) at interest rates ranging from 2.14% to 2.25%.

-As of December 31, 2015, our subsidiary, CHIEF, had short-term unsecured loans of NT\$50.0 million (US\$1.5 million) at an interest rate of 1.29%.
+As of December 31, 2016, our subsidiary, Youth Co., Ltd. had short-term unsecured loans of NT\$48.0 million (US\$1.5 million) at interest rates ranging from 1.95% to 1.97%; and short-term secured loans of NT\$20.0 million (US\$0.6 million) with an interest rate at 1.98%.

-As of December 31, 2015, our subsidiary, Light Era, had long-term secured loans in the amount of NT\$1.6 billion (US\$48.8 million) due in 2018 at an interest rate of 1.11%.
+As of December 31, 2016, our subsidiary Light Era had long-term secured loans in the amount of NT\$1.6 billion (US\$49.4 million) due in 2018 with an interest rate at 0.91%.